-For example, Barclays Bank’s current P/B is 0.49.
+For example, Barclays Bank’s P/B (at February 2018) was 0.49.
 The P/B ratio, on its own, reveals the value that the stock market attaches to Barclays, through its share price, relative to its asset value.
 In layman’s terms, a P/B of less than 1 implies the bank is not being managed well enough to at least deliver the returns one might expect from its asset value.
 However, like all such indicators, we should not view it in isolation.
-Even if Barclays had a P/B of, say, 1.5 it might suggest it is being well managed but it has not taken into account another significant variable – its human capital and how that capital is governed and managed on a day-to-day basis.
+Even if Barclays had a P/B of, say, 1.5 it might suggest it is being well managed but it has not taken into account another significant variable – its entire human capital (i.e. the people or human stakeholders that connect to and with the organisation – workers, customers, suppliers etc) and how that capital is governed and managed on a day-to-day basis.
 In other words, P/B only captures part of the overall value equation.
 The OMR score, based on a set of 30+ searching questions for the CEO paints a holistic picture of the governance, culture and other critical dimensions of how the organization is led and managed.

-Handelsbanken, for example, currently the highest rated bank in the OMINDEX, has an OMR of AA- which equates to a score of 82.6% and a P/B of 1.88 producing a TSV of 1.55 calculated as follows: –
+Handelsbanken, for example, currently the highest rated bank in the OMINDEX, has an OMR of AA- which equates to a score of 82.6% and at a P/B of 1.88 produces a TSV of 1.55 calculated as follows:

 P/B 1.88 x OMR 82.6% = TSV 1.55

-This suggests not only a business that is performing exceptionally well by conventional standards but one that also converts its very valuable human capital into high market value.
-The rationale behind TSV also suggests that Handelsbanken is satisfying customers and acting responsibly to all other stakeholders.
+This suggests not only a business that is performing exceptionally well by conventional standards but one that also realises its human potential and converts its very valuable human capital into high market value.
+The rationale behind TSV tells us that Handelsbanken, with a relatively high TSV, is serving society and shareholders mutually inclusively; satisfying customers, delivering strong financial performance and acting responsibly to all its other stakeholders.
 By dint of that fact its social legitimacy as a bank is well established.

 Obviously all companies have to satisfy legal and regulatory requirements but corporate law (in a variety of jurisdictions including the UK, EU and USA) does not impose a clear responsibility to give primacy to society as a whole.
 So, while the question of legitimacy is well-served by TSV, legality could be seen as lagging behind changing societal values.
 The society in question is the world’s entire population because every single one of us is an equal stakeholder in the planet we all share.
 Therefore, we need a durable, universal standard such as TSV by which the performance of corporations can be accurately and meaningfully judged.